 Advice following shoulder replacement to gain the best chances of good range of motion?

 Tip 1: We would encourage immediate, but cautious complete passive range of motion following surgery.
 This has been found to have the best long-term outcomes and fastest recovery times.

 Tip 2: Be consistently diligent and disciplined with your rehab.
 Don’t try to shortcut the road to recovery.
 Time is a great healer, and be guided by your Physiotherapist/Physical therapist.

 Tip 3: Get a Shoulder Physiotherapist Specialist to guide you through your rehab.
 If you are interested in a free screening call with myself, then simply click here.

 Tip 4: Keep track of your range of motion and pain throughout recovery.
-Reflex Health is the best app for measuring your shoulder range of motion from home.
+Reflex: Your Shoulder Mobility is the best app for measuring your shoulder range of motion from home.

 Shoulder replacement surgery is generally a safe and effective procedure to help relieve pain and help you return to normal daily living activities.
 The degree of how much range of motion returns depends upon any pre-existing pathologies including rotator cuff damage, rheumatoid arthritis, traumatic events or other.

 Over 96% of TSA patients returned to at least one sport 6-months following surgery, with a crude average return of range of motion being 70%.
 This is more favourable than RTSA and RA in this order, but most patients who have a shoulder replacement do very well functionally and the majority can return to their normal activities within 6-months.